theworkingcomputer/dna-music/README.rst

 :date: 15 July 2015

-Finally, the software for processing **template** dna files, comparing them to canonical works, and using that comparison to generate from specific dna sets from various organisms.
+Finally, the software for processing **template** dna files, comparing them to canonical works, and using that comparison to generate musical compositions from specific dna sets from various organisms.
+Final scores will be output via .MIDI files and be typesettable.

 I envision uses
 ***************